 extremely slim.
 Many who do survive have long-term health problems.
 They may

-also have other problems, such as trouble with learning and talking and with
+also have trouble with learning and talking and with

 moving their body (poor motor skills).

 preterm labor include:

 - The placenta separating early from the uterus.
 This is called

 - Being pregnant with more

 than one baby, such as twins or triplets.